mm80843/T3.5/docs/Benef/PBN__Benef_248.md

 * [Assessment method for new sustainability indicators providing pandemic resilience for residential buildings](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_51.md)
 * [Analysis of COVID-19 Concerns Raised by the Construction Workforce and Development of Mitigation Practices](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_82.md)

+## Name of the Benefit

+Implementing social distancing measures such as maintaining physical distance reduces the risk of virus transmission and protects workers and the public.